ArtOfCode-/concaten/README.md

 ###Upcoming milestones

-* [ ] `token_stack.h` - 0.3
-  The stack from which tokens to evaluate are parsed.
-In the implementation, this isn't actually a stack,
-    but it's used as one in Concaten code, so it doesn't really matter.
 * [ ] `code_block.h` - 0.4
   A simple object which represents Concaten's equivalent of anonymous functions.
 Can be run, in addition
     to being modified at runtime, as it's simply an array of token with some extra words.